Boy, 11, in serious condition after stabbing in Makaha

 “The injury was allegedly caused by a pair of scissors that students had access to as part of an art activity,” wrote Principal Kenneth Agcaoili in the letter.
 “The Honolulu Police Department and emergency services were immediately notified and responded to campus at approximately 2 p.m.
 A police investigation is ongoing.
 In order to protect student privacy, our administration cannot disclose additional details.”

-Makaha Elementary School will reopen Tuesday with no changes to the schedule, he said.
-Additional counselors and health support staff are available for students and employees affected by the incident.
+Makaha Elementary School will reopen today with no changes to the schedule, the letter said.
+Additional counselors and health support staff will be available for students and employees affected by the incident.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.